CRM integration: what it is and how to make it work with buyer intent data

 Go-to-market teams have more data than ever.
 But more data doesn't mean better outcomes.

 CRMs that rely solely on first-party data face unacceptable rates of decay.
-In one industry survey, data professionals estimated their CRM data degrades 34% a year without intervention.
+According to the State of CRM Data Management (2022), data professionals estimated their CRM data degrades 34% a year without intervention.
+The productivity cost compounds: when enrichment, scoring, and routing systems all pull from the same stale foundation, every downstream workflow inherits the same gaps.

-The problem gets worse when you add intent data to the mix.
+The problem gets worse when you add buyer intent data to the mix.
 Intent signals arrive constantly, showing which accounts are actively researching solutions.
 But if those signals can't connect to the right CRM records, they're useless.
 Sales works stale lists.
 Marketing nurtures dead ends.
 Revenue teams miss accounts showing active buying behavior.
+The connection problem is a data infrastructure problem: intent signals need a verified, continuously refreshed context layer to map reliably to the right accounts and contacts.
+That is what the GTM Context Graph provides, linking ZoomInfo's B2B intelligence to your own AI tools and agents so signals reach the right records instead of getting lost in the gap.

 Linking intent data to CRM records solves this.
-When intent signals attach to the right accounts and contacts, your GTM motion changes.
+When intent signals attach to the right accounts and contacts, your buyer intent data CRM motion changes.
 Sales prioritizes accounts showing research activity.
 Marketing hands off leads with context.
 RevOps measures what's actually driving pipeline.

 Here's how to make it work.